frolic9359/ez_additional_names/README.md

 ## 📦 What It Does

-Adds over **2,600** hand-crafted names to Starsector's in-game name generator, including:
+Adds over **2,600** hand-crafted names to Starsector's in-game name generator.

-- ~1,700 first names
-- ~1,000 last names
-- 160+ dual-use names (first or last)
-- 409 pirate-only entries with custom nicknames, titles, and callsigns

 Names are tagged by in-game **faction category**, so you'll see: